Creating a Value Stream

 {% hint style="info" %}

-Scenarios, subflows and triggers are normally predefined and are used directly within the Value Stream Modeler to build and execute process flows.
-They are set up using the Orchestration Engine and Make.
-For more detailed and technical information how they are configured and prepared, see the Orchestration Engine documentation:
+Scenarios, subflows and triggers are normally predefined and are used directly within the Value Stream Modeller to build and execute process flows.
+They are set up using Make.
+For more detailed and technical information on how they are configured and prepared, see:

 {% endhint %}